 Food Storage Applications

 I remember the first time I visited my daughter in law, Marcia, and watched her and her zip lock bags in action.
-After placing the food in the bag, she placed the bag and the counter flatly and folded it over.
+After placing the food in the zip lock plastic bag, she placed the bag and the counter flatly and folded it over.
 She made sure to let all the air out and even without a machine it was quite airtight.

 No way I could do the same with my old-fashioned plastic bags and twist ties.
 The first few months of my new discovery, I washed out my gently used bags and reused them again.
 I sometimes baked bread or rolls, so the bags were generally clean.
 I still sometimes reuse them even today but do not wash them out.